St. Laurent = Red Wine Grape Variety Found Mainly in Austria & Czech Republic.

 A red wine from Austria that I had never tried!?!
 Why has this grape not been in my life?!?

 And luckily, I liked it.
 A lot.
-Plus, at $20 it was attainable!
-This St. Laurent was medium-full bodied with a nice pop of acidity (did not decant).
-Lots of forest notes, lingering finish, & subtle tannins left my taste buds perplexed in a good way.
-I’ve recently read an article comparing St. Laurent to Pinot Noir, but I found it completely unique.
+This Johanneshof Reinisch St. Laurent was medium-full bodied with a nice pop of acidity (did not decant).
+Forest notes, lingering finish, and subtle tannins left my taste buds perplexed in a good way.
+I’ve recently read an article comparing St. Laurent to Pinot Noir, but besides a similar medium body, I found it perfectly unique.
 Maybe it’s because I’ve deprived my taste buds for so long, dumbing them down with too much accessible jam, because I found this grape to be pleasantly interesting.

 This is what is so exciting about unique wine shops and lesser-known wine grapes!